Symplectic Representation of Legendre Dynamics: Introduction

+On the dynamical level, the same Legendre relation is the intrinsic cotangent-bundle structure underlying Hamiltonian and thermodynamic descriptions, where potentials generate conjugate variables.
+Preserving Legendre graphs therefore gives a representation-level way to track how potentials, curvature, and dual coordinates evolve under input-driven dynamics.

-This geometric perspective distinguishes our approach from physics-informed neural networks, which typically enforce PDE residuals or conservation laws through losses on the outputs \cite{raissi2019physics}.
-Our viewpoint is complementary: we place the physics in the representation by designing the reservoir update to be a symplectic, Legendre preserving map.
-In this way the recurrent core aligns the internal representation with the invariant (Legendre duality) of the problem, in analogy with how convolutional layers align feature maps with spatial symmetries in vision.
+This places our approach in a distinct part of the surrounding landscape.
+Physics-informed neural networks enforce conservation laws through losses on the outputs \cite{raissi2019physics}, while symplectic, Hamiltonian, and Poisson learning methods impose geometric structure on the dynamics \cite{chen2019symplectic, jin2020sympnets, eldred2024lie}.
+Our viewpoint is complementary to both: we place the geometric structure in the recurrent representation map itself, designing the update so that it is symplectic and Legendre preserving.
+The recurrent core thus aligns the internal representation with the invariant (Legendre duality) of the problem, in analogy with how convolutional layers align feature maps with spatial symmetries in vision.
 Within RC \cite{Jaeger2001}, this gives the reservoir a specific geometric role instead of treating it as an unstructured dynamical system.